Pornhub: Non-consensual pornography

+On 10 October 2019, the two owners of GirlsDoPorn along with two employees were arrested on three counts of sex trafficking by force, fraud, and coercion, after a civil lawsuit was filed in July.
+A week afterwards, the official verified GirlsDoPorn channel – the 20th-largest channel at the time – was removed from the site.
+The delayed response was criticized by journalists at Daily Dot and Motherboard.
+Additionally, the videos could still be found afterwards unofficially on Pornhub's website.
+In December 2020, MindGeek, Pornhub's parent company was sued in California for hosting non-consensual videos produced by GirlsDoPorn, which coerced women into appearing in their videos under false pretenses.
+In January 2021, a class action lawsuit making similar claims was launched in Montreal.
+The Canadian-proposed class action sought $600 million for anyone who had intimate photos and videos, some of which may have been taken when they were underage, shared on MindGeek's sites without their consent, since 2007.
+In June 2021, 34 women sued MindGeek in a California federal court, alleging that the company had exploited them and hosted and promoted videos that depicted rape, revenge porn, and child sexual abuse.

 The Internet Watch Foundation (IWF) found 118 instances of child sexual abuse material on Pornhub between 2017 and 2019.
 Pornhub rapidly removed this content.
 An IWF spokesperson said that other social networks and communication tools posed more of an issue than Pornhub in regard to this type of content.
 In 2020, the National Center for Missing & Exploited Children reported that over 20 million reports of child sexual abuse material related to content on Facebook, accounting for 95% of total reports, and that Pornhub and other MindGeek sites were the subject of only 13,000 reports.

 In response to abusive content on the site, an online petition calling for the shutdown of Pornhub gained over one million signatures throughout 2020.
-The petition was started by Laila Mickelwait, Director of Abolition at Exodus Cry, a Christian anti-trafficking and anti-sex work non-profit, and was addressed to the executives of MindGeek, the parent company of Pornhub.
-The petition notes numerous instances of non-consensual and child abuse material on the website, including a child trafficking victim who was made a "verified model" by the site.
+The petition was started by Laila Mickelwait, Director of Abolition at Exodus Cry, a Christian anti-trafficking and anti- sex-work non-profit.
+Her petition was addressed to the executives of MindGeek, the parent company of Pornhub.
+It noted numerous instances of non-consensual and child abuse material on the website, including a child trafficking victim who was made a "verified model" by the site.
 In response to the petition, Pornhub claimed they were committed to removing such material from the site.